Krakowski-zz/hh-py-suite/README.md

   The parameters can either be passed directly using command line or written into a config file.
 Each line of the file should contain name of the requirement and its path in a format: name:: path (see config file example in the data folder).
 If a parameter is specified both in a config file and via command line, the command line option will be used.

 ## Typical usage
-` python3 hh-py-suite.py --input sequence.fas --output sequence_extended.aln`
+` python3 hh-py-suite.py --input sequences.fas --output sequences_extended.aln`
 ## Examplary files
 Examples of an input fasta file, config file and output file can be found in the data directory.